OfficeDev/Office-IT-Pro-Deployment-Scripts/Check-DiskSpace/README_Check-DiskSpace.md

 2. Open a PowerShell console.

-          From the Run dialog type PowerShell
+          From the Run dialog type PowerShell and press Enter.

 3. Change the directory to the location where the PowerShell Script is saved.